domasles/echotuner/app/README.md

-# EchoTuner App - AI-Powered Music Discovery Application
+# EchoTuner app - AI-Powered Music Discovery Application

 The EchoTuner application provides a user-friendly interface for AI-powered playlist generation and music discovery.
 Built with Flutter, it offers cross-platform compatibility and seamless integration with the EchoTuner API backend for intelligent music recommendations.